dbgrandi/EulerKit/README.md

-Solving Project Euler problems in Swift.
+#Solving Project Euler problems in Swift.
+Slowly.

-Notes:
+###Notes:

+* Added `gitwatch.sh` to auto-commit file changes as I make them.
+This could result in (a) something interesting or, (b) a lot of noise.
 * Last updated for Xcode6 GM.
 Will almost certainly not work on any version before Beta 5.
 * I dropped the Makefile in favor of a proper xcode project.
 This way I can write unit and performance tests, which make it a lot easier.